EchoMAV/donington_docs/docs/quickstart.md

 1. Plug in an RJ45 to M12 cable assembly between the Donington system and your host computer (use either ETH port).
 2. Power on the Donington system using a 13-36VDC power supply and M12 power cable assembly provided (ensure the power source can supply 4A).
 The green PWR LED should light up.
-3. Open your GCS applicaiton on the host computer.
+3. Open your GCS application on the host computer.
 If a firewall warning is provided, ensure you __accept__ the connection.
-4. Once the Donington system is booted (approximatly 60s), telemetry will start to flow from the Donington system to 10.223.1.10:14550 via UDP.
+4. Once the Donington system is booted (approximately 60s), telemetry will start to flow from the Donington system to 10.223.1.10:14550 via UDP.
 If you correctly followed the steps above, you should automatically get a connection over the network.

 ![QGroundControl](assets/qgcs.png)